kentik-rbarnes/cloud-bandwidth/README.md

   --kentik-token <obfuscated>
 ```

+This should read the local .go files in the repository, compile and execute with the debug flag.
-If you get a successful test result and POST you should see something like the following output if you're using the --debug flag.
+If you get a successful test result (204) for your POST you should see something like the following output if you're using the --debug flag.
 Note the StatusCode 204 as a measure of success here.
 ```
 ERRO[0000] Influx Selected : https://grpc.api.kentik.com/kmetrics/v202207/metrics/api/v2/write?bucket=&org=&precision=ns